 Recent Observations on Email List Management and Quality

 With it being so important to use a clean email list in campaigns, what are we seeing at North Star Marketing?
-Well, suffice it to say that Craig and Timmy do not paint a rosy picture.
+Well, suffice it to say that Timmy does not paint a rosy picture.
 Yes, some clients provide lists that are in excellent shape.
 However, as often as not, we see that:

 - Companies do not invest in proper list management, which they consider time-consuming and monotonous